PrefectHQ/prefect/docs/core/concepts/parameters.md

 ## Type-casting Parameter values

 `Parameters` accept an optional keyword argument, `cast`, that can be used to modify its result.
-This is important because `Parameters` typically receive input as a string (via env var) or JSON (via API).
+This is important because `Parameters` typically receive input as JSON (for example, via the Prefect Cloud API).
 To supply a cast function, simply provide it at initialization:

 ```python
 import pendulum